rsgc-Byrne-L/ics4u-isp/README.md

 Successfully implementing a secure algorith to encrypt and decrypt, and to create the saved messages tab.

+### Algorithm

+The algorithm I will be using is Caesar cipher, which is a substitution encryption.
+It basically shifts the letters down, whether its 1 down, or 2 down, or even 5 down, it doesn't make much of a difference.
+Example of 3 shift:
+Start: ABCDEFGHIJKLMNOPQRSTUVWXYZ
+Encrypted: XYZABCDEFGHIJKLMNOPQRSTUVW

 ### Make storyboards to indicate the user interface and/or functionality of your application.

 *In the section below, sketch out a plan for your application.
 This is where you will spend the majority of your time in completing the ISP proposal.
 Think through what you hope to create and as needed, adjust your responses to the questions above.*